 - you made a mistake when working out the deadline

 The tribunal might also agree to give you more time to be fair to you.
-For example, if the decision you’re appealing against is stopping you claiming other benefits or has left you in debt.
+For example, if the decision you’re appealing against is stopping you claiming other benefits or has left you in significant debt.

 The tribunal will write to tell you if you’ve been given more time.

 You should hear from HMCTS within 28 days.
 They’ll send you:

 - a copy of the DWP’s response

 - information about what happens next

 - details of when and where the hearing will be (if you’ve said you want to be there)